guettli/simple21term/README.md

 ## Installation
 * Install your favorite IDE.
 For example PyCharm
-* Create a new project
+* Create a new project.
+Call it "what-and-who-tree"
 * In the terminal: `pip install -e git+https://github.com/guettli/whatandwhotree/#egg=whatandwhotree`
+* Now your settings.py file should be located here: `PycharmProjects/what-and-who-tree/venv/src/whatandwhotree/mysite/mysite/settings.py`